The pandemic revolution. How COVID-19 will change the world

-We’ve digested expert opinions across multiple verticals, doubled it with our own expertise and vision, and came up with a most likely future that we will face after the pandemic revolution.
-The reduction of office workers by one third, retailers are finally going online and radical renewal of health and education systems are just some of the changes that await us.
+We’ve digested expert opinions across multiple verticals, doubled it with our own expertise and vision, and came up with the most likely future that we will face after the pandemic revolution.
+The reduction of office workers by one-third, retailers are finally going online, shift to digital healthcare and radical renewal of the education system are just some of the changes that await us.

 The world has experienced several global crises over the past 30 years, but none of them have changed our lives so significantly.
 The coronavirus pandemic is destroying transportation and production chains at an incredible pace, states are closing borders, universities are rapidly moving to remote learning.
 But this is certainly not a step into the abyss, but a path to a new reality that is based on modern technology achievements.
 However, the road is not going to be an easy one.

 Pandemic revolution — the end of the office era?

 Thousands of companies around the world are transferring into remote work environments.
 The trend of moving outside the office has been only discussed but suddenly became a reality for millions of employees in a flash.
 Though this global experiment is a forced one, it most likely to be successful and will inevitably lead to a radical reformatting of the global labor market as well as new social challenges.

 The main benefits of abandoning offices and reducing office employees’ numbers are cost savings.
 It will be possible to reduce rental costs and renounce service staff like secretaries, security guards, drivers, etc. As well as to move from a hierarchical structure of the company to a flat or flat arch type.

 In tech companies and similar, we probably will see the upcoming simplifications in a business organization, simplification of large organizations in general, and quite serious savings on internal costs to control employees’ performance.
 Arriving in an office at a fixed time won’t be so important, as well as the lunch break’s length and a dress code.
 Only work results are what will be valued.